Kubernetes Operators

 NOTE Although Kubernetes supports JSON and YAML, it is more common to interact with Kubernetes using YAML.
 The

-This hook outputs the type of event (watchEvent
+This hook outputs the type of event (watchEvent) and the Check’s name.

 FROM docker.io/flant/shell-operator:v1.2.0